Good Locally Testable Codes with Small Alphabet and Small Query Size: Preliminaries

 \subsection{Testers}

 Let $q\in\N$.
-Recall that a \emph{$q$-query tester}, or a \emph{$q$-tester} for short, for a code $C\subseteq \Sigma^n$ is a randomized algorithm $T$ which, given oracle access to some $w\in\Sigma^n$, reads at most $q$ letters from $f$ and returns $1$ --- meaning `accept' --- or $0$ --- meaning `reject' ---, subject to the requirement that any $w\in C$ is accepted.
+Recall that a \emph{$q$-query tester}, or a \emph{$q$-tester} for short, for a code $C\subseteq \Sigma^n$ is a randomized algorithm $T$ which, given oracle access to some $w\in\Sigma^n$, reads at most $q$ letters from $w$ and returns $1$ --- meaning `accept' --- or $0$ --- meaning `reject' --- subject to the requirement that any $w\in C$ is accepted.
 The tester $T$ is said to have soundness $\mu$ ($\mu\geq 0$) if

-In this work, we make the additional requirement that testers are \emph{non-adaptive}, i.e., a tester cannot use information from previous queries to $w$ to determine which letter to read next.
+The tester $T$ is called \emph{non-adaptive} if it does not use information from previous queries to $w$ to determine which position to read next. \emph{Unless explicitly indicated, we always assume that testers are non-adaptive.}

 Observe that in order to specify a (non-adaptive) $q$-tester for $C\subseteq \Sigma^n$, it is enough to give the following data: a finite set $I$, a probability distribution $p=(p_i)_{i\in I}$ on $I$, a $q$-tuple $(a_1^{(i)},\dots,a_q^{(i)})\in [n]^q$ for each $i\in I$, and a function $T^{(i)}:\Sigma^q\to \{0,1\}$ for every $i\in I$.
 The corresponding tester $T$ then works as follows: Given $w\in \Sigma^n$, choose $i\in I$ according to the distribution $p$, read the letters in positions $a_1^{(i)},\dots,a_q^{(i)}$ from $w$ and return $T^{(i)}(w_{a_1^{(i)}},\dots,w_{a_q^{(i)}})$.
 We write this simply as